LinkedIn InMail vs Connection Requests: Which Gets Better Response Rates?

 - Reference specific company news, recent activity, or shared interests

-- Avoid generic templates—at minimum customize opening line
+- Avoid generic templates — at minimum customize the opening line

 - Use their language and terminology (check their posts/profile)

-- Never copy-paste the same message to multiple people at same company
+- Never copy-paste the same message to multiple people at the same company

 - Send during business hours in their timezone (9am–5pm)

-- Space connection requests 3-5 days apart for same company
+- Space connection requests 3–5 days apart for the same company

-- Wait 2-3 weeks before follow-up if no response
+- Wait 2–3 weeks before following up if there’s no response

-- Connection requests: If accepted but no response, wait 3-4 days then send value-first message (not a pitch)
+- Connection requests: if accepted but no response, wait 3–4 days then send a value-first message (not a pitch)

-- InMail: If opened but no response after 5 days, connection request can serve as follow-up
+- InMail: if opened but no response after 5 days, a connection request can serve as the follow-up

 - Add non-responders to content nurture (like/comment on their posts for 4–6 weeks, then re-engage)